daskol/typst-templates/cvpr/lib.typ

       it
     }
   }
-  make-title(title, authors, affls, id, accepted)
+  make-title(title, authors, affls, id, mode)

   // NOTE It seems that there is a typo in formatting instructions and actual
   // gutter is 3/8 in not 5/16 in.